markostanimirovic/re-streamer/README.md

 If you come from Java/JavaScript world, and you are RxJava/RxJS fan, this library will be your cup of tea.
 However, if you like Clojure and reactive programming, Re-Streamer will make it much easier.

+Re-Streamer can be used in Clojure as well as in ClojureScript.
+Also, Re-Streamer has integration with [Reagent](https://github.com/reagent-project/reagent) and when it is used in ClojureScript, the state of the stream is stored in the Reagent atom.

 Major reactive entity in Re-Streamer library is a stream.
 There are two types of streams.
 Firstly, we have `stream` which is a base type.
 You can create it, emit values and subscribe in order to listen to its state changes.
 Second is called `behavior-stream`.
 It has one difference to the base `stream`.